vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/05_Calendaric_Astronomy/05_THE_APPARENT_PATH_OF_THE_SUN_IN_THE_SKY.md

 +++
-title = "05 THE APPARENT PATH OF THE SUN IN THE SKY"
+title = "05 THE ECLIPTIC"

 +++

+THE APPARENT PATH OF THE SUN IN THE SKY

-THE ECLIPTIC The apparent path of the sun in the sky is known in astronomical language as the ecliptic.
+The apparent path of the sun in the sky is known in astronomical language as the ecliptic.
 It is a great circle cutting the celestial equator at an angle of ca 231° (exactly 23° 26' 43" in 1955, but the angle varies from 21° 59' to 24° 36').
 This is known as the obliquity of the ecliptic.

 The ecliptic is the most important reference circle in the heavens, and let us see how a knowledge of it was obtained in ancient times.